 "It’s a heavy-duty, leak-proof thermos that keeps food hot for 12 hours or cold for 16.
 So you can do a little food prep in the house before you set up your camp," he explained.
 "This makes it easy to serve things like pulled pork, potato salad, macaroni and cheese.
 You can have hot oatmeal ready for the morning or fill it with chili to put on the hot dogs you’re pulling off the grill."

 While you can bring along any old blanket or tarp to set up a "no-shoe" zone, Carter suggests upgrading to a Tarpestry tarp-blanket hybrid.

 "This is one from a small company in North Carolina called Tarpestry.
 I like the ones that they make because they've got the grommets in the corner — you can stake them out so everything stays nice and neat.
 And it's water-resistant, so when you've got dewy grass you're not going to have moisture coming up."

-It's $177, but the small business is offering 20% to TODAY viewers who use the promo code TODAY.
+It's $177, but the small business is offering 20% off for TODAY viewers who use the promo code "TODAY."

 Finally, Carter loves this Arctic Zone cooler for keeping beverages and food cold for long periods of time.

 "Instead of a zipper or buckles, it opens and closes with Velcro.
 So it’s easy to quickly reach in without any fuss while you’re cooking and preparing dinner," he said. " The design here is really smart.
 Your beverages stay submerged in ice at the bottom, but thanks to a removable divider, your food hovers above the ice and close at hand."